andrefanatic/andrefanatic/README.md

 Marketing management: `Google Ads` `Facebook Ads` `Content marketing`

 ## About me
 Experienced digital marketer with a passion for learning and adapting to new technologies.
-Currently, expanding skills in DevOps methodology and Python programming through dedicated courses and self-study.
+Currently, expanding my skills in DevOps methodology and Python programming through dedicated courses and self-study.

 ---